tommason14/mccg/python_tutorial.md

 > Aside: the double underscore indicates a reserved value in Python.
 An instance of the
 > `Object` class uses a double underscore, or 'dunder' method, in a certain way.
 > See [here](#data-model).
-> A single underscore denotes a 'private' variable, something that shouldn't be
-> touched outside of the class definition.
-In other languages such as Java,
-> trying to modify a private variable outside the class definition results in an
-> error.

 We can also add behaviour so that our `Human` object acts like a real person.
 This is done by adding methods to the class definition.
 We can create a method